dainsaint/garden/src/posts/these-truths/last-night-was-mlk.md

 last night was mlk
 last night i had a dream
-this morning wokeup got a pen
+this morning woke up got a pen
 to find out what it mean
-open up your mind too far no telling what will take its place
+"open up your mind too far no telling what will take its place"
-do whatever you want son just be a credit to your race
+"do whatever you want son, just be a credit to your race"
 man i cried myself to sleep
 and i woke up with a scream
 cause wants to stay woke when i can dream